 Maybe you are dating a guy and it feels like you are together but not together.
-Even though the two of you have been hanging out for a hot minute and like each other you are not in a relationship but more than friends.
+Even though the two of you have been hanging out for a hot minute and like each other you are not in a romantic relationship but more than friends.

 Yes ma’am.
 Even if that term just felt like a dagger to your chest, it’s accurate.
-Considering the things you do are not PG, you definitely surpassed the friend zone.
+Considering the things you do are definitely not PG, you surely surpassed the friend zone.

 Is it okay to be in a situationship?

-Of course, it is okay to be in a situationship relationship of friends with benefits relationship with someone.
+Of course, it is okay to be in a situationship or friends-with-benefits relationship with someone.
 Do whatever floats your boat!

 How long before dating becomes a relationship?

 I still believe that after 3 months of dating you should be able to decide whether you want to be in a relationship or not.
-And depending on how often you meet up and how deeply you get to know each other you might even be able to speed it up.
+And depending on how often you meet up and what your level of interest is you might even speed it up.